Young lawyer chosen by Clinton Foundation

 Akhil says he was inspired to this idea, moved by the plight of prisoners in Yerawada Central Jail, while he was pursuing graduation from Symbiosis Law School, Pune.

 “I headed the Legal Aid Committee there for three years which was formed with the aim of providing community legal services.
 That was where I learnt legal aid was not a charity, but a right for the underprivileged to be represented in the court of law.
-Yerawada Jail was so overcrowded with under-trials who had nobody to represent them that it resulted in rampant spread of diseases,” Akhil said.
+Yerawada Jail was so overcrowded ,” Akhil said.